krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 **default_tgs_enctypes**
-    Identifies the supported list of session key encryption types that should be returned by the KDC, in order of preference from highest to lowest.
+    Identifies the supported list of session key encryption types that the client should request when making a TGS-REQ, in order of preference from highest to lowest.
 The list may be delimited with commas or whitespace.
 See :ref:`Encryption_and_salt_types` in
     :ref:`kdc.conf(5)` for a list of the accepted values for this tag.
     The default value is |defetypes|, but single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.

+    Do not set this unless required for specific backward compatibility purposes; stale values of this setting can prevent clients from taking advantage of new stronger enctypes when the libraries are upgraded.

 **default_tkt_enctypes**
-    Identifies the supported list of session key encryption types that should be requested by the client, in order of preference from highest to lowest.
+    Identifies the supported list of session key encryption types that the client should request when making an AS-REQ, in order of preference from highest to lowest.
 The format is the same as for default_tgs_enctypes.
 The default value for this tag is
     |defetypes|, but single-DES encryption types will be implicitly
     removed from this list if the value of **allow_weak_crypto** is false.

+    Do not set this unless required for specific backward compatibility purposes; stale values of this setting can prevent clients from taking advantage of new stronger enctypes when the libraries are upgraded.

 **dns_lookup_kdc**
     Indicate whether DNS SRV records should be used to locate the KDCs